Will-ALVIDI/cppStartingKit/README.md

 			},
 		]
 	}

+* Then you have to activate your custom build system by going to `Tools > Build System > User - C++`.

-I will just detail the first line which are the more important.
+I will just detail the first line which are the most important.

 * `"g++"` invoke g++.exe.
 * `"-Wall"` will warn you for all errors.